MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-evaluation-configuration.md

 - Maximum number of simultaneous evaluations.
 This configures the level of parallelization for query execution in PowerQuery.
 - Maximum memory used per simultaneous evaluation.
 This configures the available memory per evaluation.

+> [!NOTE]
+> These settings only influence the PowerQuery query execution on your machine, not in the Power BI service.

 ### Maximum number of simultaneous evaluations

 You can control the number of simultaneous evaluations and thereby influence the level of parallelization for query execution in PowerQuery.
 By default, the maximum number of simultaneous evaluations is equal to the number of logical CPU cores on the machine.
 The minimum value is 1 and the maximum value is equivalent to the number of logical CPU cores on the machine.

 > [!NOTE]
-> this setting also impacts the [maximum number of concurrent jobs](#maximum-number-of-concurrent-jobs) executed by the Power BI engine.
+> This setting also impacts the [maximum number of concurrent jobs](#maximum-number-of-concurrent-jobs) executed by the Power BI engine.
 [Learn more about the interaction between these settings](#interaction-between-maximum-number-of-simultaneous-evaluations-and-maximum-number-of-parallel-jobs).

 ### Maximum memory used per simultaneous evaluation